Elihoang/Elihoang/README.md

-🚀 Welcome to My GitHub!
+# 🚀 Welcome to My GitHub!

 👋 Hi there!
-I’m Hoang, full name Lê Hữu Duy Hoàng , a passionate developer who loves building innovative projects and learning new technologies.
+I’m **Hoang**, full name **Lê Hữu Duy Hoàng**,
+a passionate developer who loves building innovative projects and learning new technologies.

-🔥 About Me
+## 🔥 About Me
 💻 Currently working with ...
-🎯 My goal: To master the art of coding and become a true Code Artist 🎨💻 🌱 Learning more about ...
+🎯 **My goal:** To master the art of coding and become a true **Code Artist** 🎨💻
+🌱 Learning more about ...
-📫 Reach me at:...
+📫 Reach me at: ...
-🚀 Featured Projects

 📊 GitHub Stats